 \section{Theory}

 The shape of a magnetic hematite cube closely resembles a superball, the surface of which is given by Eq.~\ref{eq:superball}.
 The shape parameter $q$ defines how close the superball is to a perfect cube, with the typical $q=\left[1.5,2\right]$ for hematite cubes, while the constant $a$ is the edge length \cite{Brics2022}.
 In the following analysis, the value of $q=2$ will be used.

-The magnetic moment of a hematite cube is located on the plane defined by two diagonals, at an angle of $12^\circ$ against one of the diagonals such that \(\vec{\mu}\) is pointing out of the face \cite{Brics2022} (see fig. \ref{fig:cube-magnetic-moment}).
+The magnetic moment of a hematite cube is located on the plane defined by two body diagonals, at an angle of $12^\circ$ against one of the diagonals such that \(\vec{\mu}\) is pointing out of a cube face \cite{Brics2022} (see fig. \ref{fig:cube-magnetic-moment}).

 The motion of a cube in a rotating magnetic field can be modeled using a microscopic model \cite{Brics2023} of a magnetic superball.
-The equations of motion (EOMs) are based in the Newton mechanics approach where only the essential forces are introduced (hydrodynamics force $\vec{F}^{HD}$, buoyancy force $\vec{F}^{b}$, and reaction force with bottom of the capillary $\vec{F}^{wall}$ ) to keep the number of parameters minimal and ease interpretation.
+The equations of motion (EOMs) are based on the Newtonian mechanics approach where only the essential forces are introduced (hydrodynamics force $\vec{F}^\text{HD}$, buoyancy force $\vec{F}^\text{b}$, and reaction force with bottom of the capillary $\vec{F}^\text{wall}$).
+This keeps the number of parameters minimal and eases interpretation.

 For a hematite cube with an edge length $a$, magnetic moment $\vec{\mu}$, mass $m$, and moment of inertia tensor $\vect{I}$ in an external homogeneous magnetic field $\vec{B}$ the force and torque balance reads as follows: